-- the Metropolitan Urban Forest Strategy2 - Melbourne Waterway Corridor Guidelines for Greenfield Development3 - The Port Philip and Western Port Catchment Management Authority Living Links Program4
+- the Metropolitan Urban Forest Strategy - Melbourne Waterway Corridor Guidelines for Greenfield Development - The Port Philip and Western Port Catchment Management Authority Living Links Program - Biodiversity activities and education at Monash University and Holmesglen.

-The City of Monash is committed to biodiversity protection and is one of 8 Council's that forms the Eastern Alliance for Greenhouse Action (EAGA).
+The City of Monash is committed to biodiversity protection and is one of eight Councils that are a member of the Eastern Alliance for Greenhouse Action (EAGA).
 The EAGA in collaboration with the University of Melbourne and the Royal Botanic Gardens Victoria developed a Framework for Biodiversity Monitoring in Melbourne's East.
 This Biodiversity Strategy, in part, builds on the principles of this Framework.